asifrafi/CSE299Project_NSU_CMS_Ovijog/README.md

 # NSU Ovijog - CMS For North South University

 NSU Ovijog is a complaint management system designed specifically for North South University (NSU) in Bangladesh.
 It provides a secure and user-friendly platform for NSU students, faculty, and staff to submit complaints and have them addressed in a timely and efficient manner.
+This is still WIP
 #### Features

 * User authentication and management system